Product Knowledge Training Is Under Pressure. Here’s How Gamified Digital Simulations Can Help

 Healthcare products can be deeply complex.

-There’s growing evidence that single-mode, passive learning, like reading, watching, or static quiz-taking, underperforms when it’s not paired with more active and immersive approaches.
+Those expectations are well-backed, too.
+There’s growing evidence that single-mode, passive learning, like reading, watching, or static quiz-taking underperforms when it’s not paired with more active and immersive approaches.
 A recent systematic review published in BMC Medical Education found that, compared to traditional methods, digital simulation-based learning in healthcare significantly enhanced learners’:

 • Skill development